Speech-AI-Research-Center/SARC-Taigi-LLM/README.md

 ## Key Technical Features

 ### 1. Integrated Automated Workflow
-The script `cpt_sft_final.py` automates the transition between phases, including an "Atomic Handoff" that identifies the **Rank 1** checkpoint from CPT and loads it as the seed for SFT.
+The script `cpt_sft_final.py` automates the transition between phases by identifying the **Rank 1** checkpoint from CPT and loads it as the seed for SFT.

 ### 2. Intelligent Checkpoint Selection
 We move beyond simple step-based saving.
 Our callbacks monitor: